PP-Module for MDM Agent

 FAU_GEN.1/AGENT Audit Data Generation

-The MDM Agent shall [selection: invoke platform-provided functionality, implement functionality] to generate an audit record of the following auditable events:
+The MDM Agent shall [selection: invoke platform-provided functionality, implement functionality] to generate audit data of the following auditable events:

 1. Startup and shutdown of the MDM Agent;